 That’s why May 21st is our most anticipated date of the spring.
 It’s the day that Teri’s first cookbook hits the shelves of your favorite bookstore.
 No Crumbs Left: Recipes for Everyday Food Made Marvelous is a Whole30 Endorsed cookbook, packed with recipes to support your Whole30 and your life after.

 These recipes will be a hit with anyone who loves delicious food made from real ingredients.
 There are dishes you can serve to your dad who will NEVER do a Whole30, and something to make for your best friend who eats vegan.
-You’ll get a peek into how Teri navigates her Food Freedom, and the favorite non-compliant foods she includes in her meals.
+You’ll get a peek into how Teri navigates her Food Freedom, and the favorite non-compatible foods she includes in her meals.
 No Crumbs Left: Recipes for Everyday Food Made Marvelous provides endless inspiration for cooking beautiful food during your Whole30 and beyond.

 Today, we’re sharing a sneak-peek recipe from the book.
 It’s one of the fabulous entree salads that Teri is known for.
-It’s Whole30 compliant, but if you’re currently in the Reintroduction phase of your Whole30, try testing dairy by adding blue cheese crumbles to the dish.
+It’s Whole30 compatible, but if you’re currently in the Reintroduction phase of your Whole30, try testing dairy by adding blue cheese crumbles to the dish.

 SERVES 4 | COOK TIME: 25 minutes